Clinical Counselor Jobs in USA with Visa Sponsorship

 Can a Clinical Counselor role qualify for H-1B sponsorship?

-Yes, clinical counselor positions generally qualify as specialty occupations under the H-1B because they typically require at least a master's degree in counseling, psychology, or social work.
+Yes, clinical counselor positions generally qualify as specialty occupations under the H-1B visa because they typically require at least a master's degree in counseling, psychology, or social work.
 USCIS has approved H-1B petitions for licensed professional counselors, licensed mental health counselors, and similar titles.
 The employer must demonstrate the role requires a specific degree, not just any bachelor's-level field.

 Do I need to be licensed before an employer will sponsor my visa?